 I hold a Bachelor of Arts degree in Political Science and History as well as a Master of Public Administration degree.
 Prior to joining Mercy, I enjoyed a career in local government management and administration spanning more than 20 years.

-My wife, Lee, and I are proud to celebrate more than 40 years of marriage with two children, Alex, a newly minted grad as an MBA from Norte Dame working in Chicago as a Marketing Manager consultant, and Lauren, an Advanced Practice Nurse Practitioner with a pediatric practice in Fort Atkinson."
+My wife, Lee, and I are proud to celebrate more than 40 years of marriage with two children, Alex, who works with Deloitte, and Lauren, an Advanced Practice Nurse Practitioner with a pediatric practice in Fort Atkinson."

 “I moved to Janesville from Galesburg, IL in 1971 as a child and have been an active volunteer in the community ever since.
 My parents were great role models as volunteers themselves.

 I retired from the Community Foundation of Southern Wisconsin in 2014 after serving as the executive director for 12 years.
 My previous work experience includes several positions at the YWCA Rock County including Executive Director and a branch manager of a bank in Janesville.

 I have been an active nonprofit board leader since 1984 serving on many local boards including Janesville League of Women Voters, Women’s Fund, Janesville Education Foundation, Janesville Multicultural Teachers Scholarship Fund, Janesville Community Alliance Network, Janesville Performing Arts Center, United Way of North Rock County, Leadership Development Academy, Zonta Club of Janesville, Theatre Unlimited, Bower City Theatre Company, St. Mary School, Friends of JATV, Janesville Crimestoppers, and the YWCA Rock County.